pemellquist/idmlight/README.md

 /etc/init.d/idmlight<br/>
 Service start, stop and restart init.d script

-Testing idmlight
+Testing IDMLight
 ------------------------------
-A set of system level tests are available to test an installed idmlight server.
+A set of system level tests are available to test an installed IDMLight server.
 These tests are meant to drive all the idmlight REST APIs and check results.
 To run these tests, a clean database is required. <br/>

-After having installed idmlight, the database tables are required to be dropped. <br/>
+After having installed IDMLight, the database tables are required to be dropped. <br/>
 $<installed source dir>/tests/cleardb.sh

 Tests can be run and results reported. <br/>